 What is Biliary Dyskinesia or Low-Functioning Gallbladder

-Also called acalculous gallbladder disease means a problem with the gallbladder in the absense of gallstones.
+Also called acalculous gallbladder disease means a problem with the gallbladder in the absence of gallstones.
 You might also call it functional gallbladder disorder or impaired gallbladder emptying.

 Symptoms of Biliary Dyskinesia